mantleconvection/terraneo/doc/src/documentation/index.md

 and continuously assigned to an integer `local_subdomain_id` that ranges from 0 to the number of process-local subdomains minus 1.
 The `local_subdomain_id` is then the first index of the 4D (or 5D) data grids introduced above.

-For instance for a scalar data array `data` the expression
+For instance, for a scalar data array `data` the expression
 ```
     data( 3, 55, 20, 4 )
 ```